JawadAmmar700/port-monitoring-system/README.md

 1. Sign up for a Mailtrap account at https://mailtrap.io
 2. Go to your Mailtrap inbox
 3. Click on "Show Credentials"
-4. Copy the SMTP credentials and update your `.env.local` file:
+4. Copy the SMTP credentials and update your `.env` file:
    - MAILTRAP_HOST
    - MAILTRAP_USERNAME
    - MAILTRAP_PASSWORD